Frank Lampard wants Kurt Zouma to stay at Chelsea | Goal.com

-Transfer blow for Everton as Lampard wants Zouma to stay at Chelsea
+Lampard wants Zouma to stay at Chelsea amid talk of a permanent move to Everton

 Frank Lampard intends to keep Kurt Zouma at Chelsea despite Everton’s interest in the defender.